 My advice for juniors looking for jobs would be to keep your GitHub activity up.
 If I was hiring a newer engineer, I would want to look at a variety of their example work to see if they care about their craft and if they’re a good communicator.
 If you have the bandwidth, see if you can contribute to some open source projects that you care about.
 Even if it’s just updating a project’s documentation, it shows that you’re a good citizen and would be a good teammate.

-Can you tell us what a typical day for you looks like just now and what Tuple is all about?
+Can you tell us what a typical day for you looks like just now as Chief Technology Officer and what Tuple is all about?

 I’m extremely fortunate in that my cofounders are handling sales, marketing, and support.
 This frees up my time to almost exclusively write code.
 I’m currently working on a “Sound Check” feature which will show folks the volume of their speaker and microphones and let them change audio devices.